 In comparison to brick and mortar stores, online merchants have much fewer instruments to influence people.
-While in a physical store, it is possible to spread flavors or turn on music to attract customers, eCommerce websites’ owners have to do with people’s eyesight only.
+While in a physical store, it is possible to spread flavors or turn on music to attract customers, eCommerce website owners have to do with people’s eyesight only.

-In this article, we’ll show you how you can arrange products on different types of pages to increase your revenue significantly.
+This article shows you how you can arrange products on different types of pages to increase your revenue significantly.

 Visual Merchandising is a widespread practice of placing and displaying products within a store (or even outside it!).
 It includes such techniques as dressing mannequins, distributing scent, bundling goods, putting them at eye level, etc.